 The painful and profoundly disfiguring visible manifestations of the disease, lymphoedema, elephantiasis and scrotal swelling occur later in life and lead to permanent disability.
 These patients are not only physically disabled, but suffer mental, social and financial losses contributing to stigma and poverty.

-Currently, more than 1.4 billion people in 73 countries are living in areas where lymphatic filariasis is transmitted and are at risk of being infected.
-Approximately 80% of these people are living in the following 10 countries: Bangladesh, Democratic Republic of Congo, Ethiopia, India, Indonesia, Myanmar, Nigeria, Nepal, Philippines and the United Republic of Tanzania.
+Currently, 1.23 billion people in 58 countries are living in areas where lymphatic filariasis is transmitted and are at risk of being infected.
+Approximately 80% of these people are living in the following 10 countries: Bangladesh, Côte d’Ivoire, Democratic Republic of Congo, India, Indonesia, Myanmar, Nigeria, Nepal, Philippines and the United Republic of Tanzania.

 Globally, an estimated 25 million men suffer with genital disease and over 15 million people are afflicted with lymphoedema.
 Eliminating lymphatic filariasis can prevent unnecessary suffering and contribute to the reduction of poverty.

 Lymphatic filariasis is caused by infection with parasites classified as nematodes (roundworms) of the family Filariodidea.
 There are 3 types of these thread-like filarial worms:

 - Wuchereria bancrofti, which is responsible for 90% of the cases

 - Brugia malayi, which causes most of the remainder of the cases

 - B. timori, which also causes the disease.